iwink/composer-global-installer/README.md

 You can configure the plugin using the `extra.global-installer` key in `composer.json` (and in the global `$COMPOSER_HOME/composer.json`):

-- `path`: Path to global vendor directory.
+- `path`: Path to global vendor directory. (default: `/usr/lib/composer/vendor/`)
-- `exclude`: Array of excluded package names (including vendor prefix), these packages will be installed local.
+- `exclude`: Array of excluded package names (including vendor prefix), these packages will be installed locally.

 Example: